CORE FACULTY

 More information about Edward Lemay can be found at his website, http://lemay.socialpsychology.org/

-Jennifer L. Wessel is an Associate Professor of Psychology.
-She is a trained organizational psychologist, receiving her PhD from Michigan State University in 2012.
+Jennifer L. Wessel (she/her)is an Associate Professor of Psychology.
+She is an organizational psychologist, receiving her PhD from Michigan State University in 2012.

 Dr. Wessel’s research examines issues of diversity in the workplace, with a long-term goal of producing quality research that can improve understanding of the experiences of stigmatized individuals in the workplace and provide individuals from diverse backgrounds with tools to thrive personally and professionally at work.

-Linda Zou is an Assistant Professor of Psychology at the University of Maryland.
-She received her Ph.D. in Psychology from the University of Washington in 2019.
+Linda Zou (she/her) is an Assistant Professor of Psychology at the University of Maryland.
+She is a social psychologist and the PI of the Diversity and Intergroup Relations Lab.
+Dr. Zou received her PhD from the University of Washington in 2019.

-More information can be found at her website, http://lindaxzou.com
+More information about Dr. Zou and the DIGR Lab can be found at her website, http://lindaxzou.com

 TEACHING PROFESSOR